infinitelambda/dq-vault/README.md

 #### refresh_resouces ([source](/macros/resources/refresh_resouces.sql), [doc](https://dq-vault.netlify.app/#!/macro/macro.dq_vault.refresh_resouces))

 # Integration Tests
-The `integration_tests` directory contains a dbt project which tests the macros/models/etc in the dq-vault package.
-An integration test typically involves making 1) a new seed file 2) a new model file 3) a generic test to assert anticipated behaviour.
+The `integration_tests` directory contains a DBT project that tests the macros/models/etc in this dq-vault package.
+An integration test typically involves making 1- a new seed file; 2- a new model file; 3- a generic test to assert anticipated behavior.

-For an example integration tests, check out the tests for the `get_datavault_type` macro:
+For an example on integration tests, check out the tests for `get_datavault_type` macro:

 1. [Macro definition](/macros/general/get_datavault_type.sql)
 2. [Seed or Model file with fake data](/integration_tests/models/macros/general/test_get_datavault_type.sql)